-Typically, we’ll scout out a spot that is remote, romantic, and away from guests.
+Typically, I’ll scout out a spot that is remote, romantic, and away from guests.

-From there, we’ll guide you two towards a secret rendezvous just for you.
+From there, my team and I guide you two towards a secret rendezvous just for you.
 Not

 only does this make for some amazing memories and photographs, but you get

 to share in a private moment just between the two of you!
 We only step in when you’re ready to start taking portraits.

 – You get to spend a lot more time with your soon to be husband/wife!
 Many